Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Reward Enabled"			"-1,-1,-1"

 			// The chance to reward survivors for killing Mutant Tanks.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --
 			// Separate chances with commas (",").
 			// --